andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 )
 ```

-## Issues I see
+## Previewing DDL
-SQL is hidden by default.
-This includes DDL that’s useful for devs like create index statements.
+The generated SQL DDL isn't displayed when running `migrate` by default.

-However, unlike Rails, Django provides a mechanism to preview the DDL.
+However, unlike Rails, Django provides a mechanism to preview it.

-Run the `sqlmigrate` command instead of migrate, which prints out only the SQL DDL commands.
+To do that, run the `sqlmigrate` command instead of `migrate`.